Can Wales afford independence?

 Independence might sound like an appealing idea, but will it work in practice?
 Can Wales afford to stand on its own two feet?

-One argument that is mentioned regularly is that although Wales has a trade surplus of around £5 billion a year, it is currently running a fiscal deficit.
+One argument that is mentioned regularly is that Wales has a large fiscal deficit.

 However, the important point to make is that this fiscal deficit is not inevitable.
-Wales is currently running a fiscal deficit as part of the UK.
-It is not pre-ordained that Wales must suffer from a shortfall in revenue, and there are no obstacles in terms of our abilities, education system, or our place in the world that would render us unable to address the issue as an independent nation.
+Wales is currently running such a deficit due to the economic mismanagement of being a part of the UK.
+It is not preordained that Wales must suffer from such a shortfall in revenue, and there are no obstacles in terms of our abilities, education system, or our place in the world that would render us unable to address the issue as an independent nation.

-Moreover, simply by looking at the estimated fiscal balance over the last two decades, we see that this figure has fluctuated significantly from a low in 1999/00 to a high in 2009/10 following the global financial crisis.
-The fiscal deficit of the UK as a whole was as high as £167.4bn in 2009/10.
-It is far from ideal, but it isn’t uncommon for independent nations to periodically run with a fiscal deficit.
-In fact all of the OECD countries at present and for the last eight years have on average run budget deficits of between 3 and 8 per cent.
+Moreover, by looking at the estimated fiscal balance over the last two decades, we see that the deficit has fluctuated significantly from a low in 1999/00 to a high in 2009/10, following the global financial crisis.
+The fiscal deficit of the UK as a whole was as high as £167.4bn in 2009/10, while the UK Government is expected to borrow up to £372bn to cover the costs of the COVID-19 pandemic.
+It is also true that independent nations commonly run long-term fiscal deficits.
+In fact, nearly all OECD countries have, on average, run budget deficits of between 3 and 8 per cent for the last decade.
+According to OECD figures, the last year the UK had a budget surplus was 2001, and it has only had six years of surplus since 1970!
 At the peak of the financial crisis Ireland ran a budget deficit of 30 per cent, from which it has now recovered with careful management of its economy.

 The current situation